 Website scripts are lines of code embedded in your website to make it more interactive, informative, and helpful—for you and your customers.
 They are also a leading cause of performance issues, as well as security and privacy risks.
 And, unless you know how to read code or manage Google Tag Manager containers, you can’t readily find or see all of the scripts that may be on your website.

-So, let’s break down what you need to know and how you can easily see all of the scripts on your site.
+So, let’s break down what you need to know.

 What are website scripts?

 A website script is a piece of code that is directly embedded into your website.
 Invisible to users on your website, scripts can add information to your website or pass along information to a third-party.
 Usually, the third party is someone you hired or a software that you bought.

 Website scripts are important for the functionality of your website, and it’s likely you already have them on your website to enable:

 - Phone tracking

 - And more

 Scripts can be added directly to the code of your website or they can be placed in a tag manager.

 If scripts are placed directly in the code of your website, the browser will load each of them individually.
 This can slow down your site (more on that in a bit), so many companies use a tag manager.